openHPI/codeocean/docs/LOCAL_SETUP.md

 ### Switch current working directory

-This guide focusses on CodeOcean, as checked out in the previous step.
+This guide focuses on CodeOcean, as checked out in the previous step.
 Therefore, we are switching the working directory in the following.
 For Poseidon, please follow the [dedicated setup guide for Poseidon](https://github.com/openHPI/poseidon/blob/main/docs/development.md).

 ```shell
 cd codeocean